2025–26 Kansas State Wildcats women's basketball team

-The 2025–26 Kansas State Wildcats women's basketball team represent Kansas State University in the 2025–26 NCAA Division I women's basketball season.
+The 2025–26 Kansas State Wildcats women's basketball team currently represent Kansas State University in the 2025–26 NCAA Division I women's basketball season.
 The Wildcats are led by 12th-year head coach Jeff Mittie.
 They play their home games at Bramlage Coliseum in Manhattan, Kansas, as members of the Big 12 Conference.

 Previous season

 The Wildcats finished the 2024–25 season 28–8, 13–5 in Big 12 play to finish in a three way tied for fourth place.
 As the No. 5 seed in the Big 12 tournament, they defeated UCF in the second round before losing in the quarterfinals to West Virginia.
 They received an at-large bid to the NCAA Tournament as the No. 5 seed as the Spokane region 4 where they defeated Fairfield and Kentucky in the first and second rounds to advance to the sweet sixteen for the first time since 2002, where they lost to USC.